DILCISBoard/E-ARK-AIP/index.md

 are contained in an AIP which references the parent information package (AIC) to which they belong.

-## Differential AIP
+## Differential or delta AIP

 A differential package is an incomplete form of the AIP which contains only part of the original AIP it is derived from.
 The purpose of the differential AIP is to allow persisting updates to a previously stored AIP.
+This is sometimes referred to as delta AIP.
+In the context of this specification we use the term "Differential" and understand it synonymously with the term "Delta".

-The differential AIP is mostly relevant for the physical container files storing the actual content of the AIP.
+The differential AIP is mostly relevant for the physical container files and concerns changes of metadata and/or content of the AIP.
 In case of large AIPs, this allows adding or overriding data or metadata to an physical container containing parts of an AIP or the entire AIP content.

 # AIP format